alexnm/house-moldovan-blog/src/posts/spotlights/angkor-wat.md

   <span>There's a queue for accessing the 3rd level of the temple, keep that in mind if you are on a tight schedule</span>
 </div>

 The 3rd level is an active temple, so you are required to have your shoulders and knees covered.
-This is the only place with a strict dress code in the entire site and keep in mind that a t-shirt or blouse is required they don't allow scarfs that cover your upper body.
+This is the only place with a strict dress code in the entire site and keep in mind that a t-shirt or blouse is required, as they don't allow scarfs that cover your upper body.
 Also, long sleeve pants are required, or at least shorts that are long enough to cover your knees.

 <figure>
   <img src="/img/cambodia/angkor-wat-inside.jpg" alt="Inside the main courtyard of the temple.">